krhatland/cloudnetdraw/README.md

 - Azure topology JSON export (your own format or adapted from Azure API)
 - Recommended: [Draw.io Desktop](https://github.com/jgraph/drawio-desktop/releases) for viewing/exporting diagrams

-Install dependencies (if any):
+Install dependencies:
+azure-identity>=1.14.0
+azure-mgmt-network>=25.0.0
+azure-mgmt-resource>=23.0.0
+lxml>=4.9.0

+## Setup
+python -m venv venv
+source venv/bin/activate  # On Windows: venv\Scripts\activate
+pip install -r requirements.txt az login

 ## 🚀 Usage
 Either add a token from a service principal or manually run az login before running the script to log in to the correct tenant
-Run the azure-query.py to query your current Azure environment
+Run the azure-query.py to query your current Azure environment.
+This will generate the "network_topology.json" output file.

-Run the script to generate the .drawio file:
+The HLD.py and MLD.py files both use the same JSON file as input, you can run them to generate a drawio file from the JSON.

 python generate_diagram.py
 By default, the script creates: